-140. The board of directors and the management, as well as the supervisor, should carefully monitor the implementation of the action plan.
+- 134. The board of directors and the management, as well as the supervisor, should carefully monitor the implementation of the action plan.
 Banks should be asked to provide the supervisor with regular updates on the progress of the remedial programme against the action plan.
 In turn, the supervisor must be able to assess whether there is satisfactory progress, or whether additional corrective actions are necessary.
-Usually this approach can resolve a large number of weak banks.

-141. In some countries, the commitment by the board of directors to the action plan and its time frame is formalised in a written agreement signed by the supervisor and the bank, and the bank will be put under more intensive supervision.

-142. The supervisor may have to consider the use of all available penalties and sanctions to enforce compliance with supervisory regulations and recommendations.
+Usually this approach can resolve a large number of weak banks. - 135.
+In some countries, the commitment by the board of directors to the action plan and its time frame is formalised in a written agreement signed by the supervisor and the bank, and the bank will be put under more intensive supervision. - 136.
+The supervisor may have to consider the use of all available penalties and sanctions to enforce compliance with supervisory regulations and recommendations.
 These can range from warnings and fixed fines for minor violations to substantial fines of corporate officers for major violations.
 Corrective actions such as the dismissal of managers or directors can also be used to enforce prior supervisory orders that have not been complied with.
 It is important that the penalties and sanctions be applicable to the bank itself or to the relevant individual persons.
-The ultimate action is the threat of bank closure or revocation of the bank licence.37

-143. The decision to revoke a bank's authorisation and/or place it into resolution should be taken only when it is clear that the bank is failing or likely to fail and it is not reasonably likely that further remedial or supervisory action can restore the bank to viability.
+The ultimate sanction is the threat of bank closure or revocation of the bank licence. - 137.
+The decision to close a bank or revoke its licence should be taken only when it is clear that the bank is not in a position to pay its present or future depositors and other creditors or when its affairs are being conducted in a manner detrimental to the interest of depositors or to the public interest.
 The sanction of revoking the licence is absolute and should be exercised with utmost care to avoid exacerbating the problems for the bank's stakeholders and the financial system.
 This does not mean that the revocation tool should not be used, but rather that the consequences of the action must be carefully considered and anticipated.
-In general, revocation of a banking licence should be accompanied by resolution strategies (see Section 7).
+In general, revocation of a banking licence should be accompanied by other resolution strategies (see Section 7).

+There may be legal frameworks allowing other options for taking over the bank and eliminating its shareholders, or suspending its operations in full or in part without necessarily revoking its licence.

-144. Supervisors should stipulate a time frame within which banks should comply with the remedial actions.
+- 138. Supervisors should stipulate a time frame within which banks should comply with the remedial actions.
 This time frame should be related to the urgency and seriousness of the weakness, including the risk of contagion.
-If so provided in the banking legislation, supervisors could bring an action in court to enforce the remedial actions.38

-145. Banks faced with orders from the supervisor may, depending on domestic law, appeal against them.
+If so provided in the banking legislation, supervisors could bring an action in court to enforce them. - 139.
+Banks faced with orders from the supervisor may, depending on domestic law, appeal against them.
 Given the importance of prompt compliance with corrective action, it is important that this not be delayed in the courts.
 Some countries have established arrangements whereby some decisions of the supervisor are immediately effective, even if the bank challenges them in the courts.

-6.2.8 Cooperation and collaboration with other agencies
+6.2.7 Cooperation and collaboration with other agencies